 Since many people think they have the flu when it's actually a bad cold, here's a quick guide to help you tell the difference:

-For most people, the flu lasts 1 or 2 weeks, but it can last for up to 1 month.
+While most people recover in 7 to 10 days, severe illness can occur.
 The main complications are secondary bacterial infections of the sinuses or lungs (pneumonia).
-Symptoms include fever; chills; and yellow, green, or brown sputum (nasal discharge).
+Symptoms include fever, chills, body aches, and cough.
 Children are prone to ear infections like otitis media.

 People in nursing homes are at a higher risk of complications from flu because they may have weak immune systems and often have other medical problems.
 People with asthma, chronic obstructive pulmonary disease, or congestive heart failure are also at a higher risk of developing bacterial infections like pneumonia.
-Additionally, people with diabetes and pregnant women are at an increased risk of complications from the flu.
+In fact, influenza and pneumonia are ranked among the top 10 leading causes of death in Canada.

 Making the Diagnosis